 Learn from health care experts who play an active role in designing and implementing policies for national and international health initiatives,and who serve on influential health agencies, congressional offices or committees in Washington, D.C.

 Connect with D.C. from anywhere, meet those on the front lines of policy and advocacy through in-person or live-streamed events, and opt to take up to 15 credits on campus.

 Design your curriculum to fit your career goals and graduate ready to become a leader in the field.
 Study a variety of topics, such as epidemiology, global health or health policy, through our elective course options.
 You can also deepen your studies with our three concentrations: Health Informatics, Global Health, and Women, Youth and Child Health.

 Complete the program in as few as 12 months or take advantage of full-time or part-time options.

-MPH@GW is guaranteeing a tuition scholarship of $10,000 to students who are accepted and enrolled into the September 2021 cohort.
+MPH@GW is guaranteeing a tuition scholarship of $10,000 to students who are accepted and enrolled into the upcoming cohort.